Guidelines and Useful Information

 - You must indicate that you plan to do a thesis on the IW Sign Up form.

 If you change your mind about wanting or not wanting to do a thesis during the fall semester, keep the following in mind:

-- If you decide that your thesis topic is not working out and want to switch into a normal single-semester IW project then you may do so with the agreement of your advisor by logging into the iw portal and changing your thesis to single independent work before the mid-semester checkpoint deadline.
-In your mid-semester checkpoint, explain the reason for deciding to change from a thesis to a single-semester project.
+- If you decide that your thesis topic is not working out and want to switch into a normal single-semester IW project then you may do so with the agreement of your adviser by logging into the IW portal and changing your thesis to single semester independent work before the mid-semester checkpoint deadline.
+In your mid-semester checkpoint form, explain the reason for deciding to change from a thesis to a single-semester project.

-- If you are signed up for an ordinary single-semester IW project and your project is going very well, you may switch to doing a thesis by logging into the iw portal to make the change from single semester to thesis and have the agreement of both your advisor and the independent work coordinator.
+- If you are signed up for an ordinary single-semester IW project and your project is going very well, you may switch to doing a thesis by logging into the IW portal to make the change from single-semester to thesis.
+You must have the agreement of both your adviser and the independent work coordinator to do this.
 You will only be allowed to switch into a thesis if you have demonstrated substantial progress on your topic.
-The deadline for switching is also the November checkpoint.
-Again, in your November checkpoint, explain the reason for deciding to change from a single-semester project into a thesis.
+The deadline for switching is also the mid-semester checkpoint.
+Again, in your mid-semester checkpoint form, explain the reason for deciding to change from a single-semester project into a thesis.

 - An alternative to formally switching to a thesis is simply to do two consecutive semesters of independent work.
 In this case, the two semesters are treated like two individual courses.
 Each semester, you must satisfy the requirements for single-semester independent work.
-That means doing two proposal presentations and two poster sessions and two final reports (but no February paper and no Final Presentation and your two final reports will be shorter than a thesis).
+That means doing two written proposals, oral presentations, and papers (but no February draft paper and no Final Presentation and your two papers will be shorter than a thesis).
 The second semester may build directly off the work done in the first semester.